About

 I'm increasingly interested in how the challenges of blockchain transparency mirror those of AI interpretability.
 Both fields are attempting to reverse-engineer meaning from systems that weren't designed to be understood.
 Both rely on heuristics that work until they don't.
 And in both cases, the gap between “usually correct” and “always correct” is where the real problems live.

 I write about these topics in Bitcoin Heuristics Field Notes, a biweekly newsletter on blockchain forensics methodology — how heuristics work, where they break, and why it matters for compliance, privacy, and investigation.
+The same material runs as a podcast.

 The problems I keep coming back to, regardless of domain: what assumptions am I making, how would I know if they were wrong, and what happens to the people using my tools if they are?